 Rhode Island Red hens are never aggressive or unfriendly, at least not to humans.
 But they tend to be the more assertive hens inside the flock and are usually on top of the pecking order.
-When keeping Reds together with other chicken breeds, mix them with other more friendly but assertive breeds like the Wyandotte or a Barred Rock.
+Mix Reds with other chicken breeds with other more friendly but assertive breeds like the Wyandotte or a Barred Rock.

 Compared to other chicken breeds, Rhode Island Reds can be pretty loud before, during, and after egg-laying.
 However, this depends from hen to hen.
 There are plenty of Red hen owners out there who never had any issues with noisiness.

 But if you live in a suburban neighborhood and don’t want your neighbors to complain, a Rhode Island Red may be a gamble.

 Rhode Island Reds are fairly big chickens, so they need their space.
 Find out how much space a chicken needs with our ‘Chicken Space Calculator’.
 But keep in mind that these are minimum requirements.
 For a Red, providing more space than needed or letting them free range is always better.

 No problem if you don’t have the land to free-range your Rhode Island Reds.
 Provide them with an enclosed run that is big enough for all of them, with plenty of activities like dust baths, plants, or leaf piles so they can scratch their feet in the dirt while looking for bugs or leftovers.

 The Rhode Island Red was developed as a dual-purpose breed to provide both eggs and meat.
 But overall, its primary purpose is egg-laying.
 A Rhode Island red lays approximately five eggs per week, more than 250 eggs yearly!
 Their eggs are large in size and always light brown in color.